Water Quality Improvement

 bacteria and viruses that cause illnesses among swimmers and others who recreate

 on the water or consume shellfish.
 Creeks with too much bacteria include

 Dogfish; Poulsbo; Johnson; Daniels; Big Scandia; Little Scandia; and Bjorgen,

 What state government is doing

-Washington State Department of Ecology (Ecology) is conducting a water
+Washington State Department of Ecology (Ecology)conducted a water

 quality improvement project in Liberty Bay, near Poulsbo, Washington, in Kitsap

 County.
-Required under the federal Clean Water Act the project, a total maximum
+Required under the federal Clean Water Act the project, to develop a total maximum

 daily load (TMDL), includes a scientific study of how much fecal coliform